 Chagas disease affects around six to seven million people, mainly in endemic areas of Latin American countries.
 Chagas disease is a parasitic infection caused by contact with the faeces of infected blood-sucking insects (called kissing bugs) which infest people’s homes.

-Chagas disease can also be passed on by eating food contaminated by the insects, through blood transfusions or organ transplants, or to children at birth.
+Chagas disease can also be passed on by eating food contaminated by kissing bugs, through blood transfusions or organ transplants, or to children during birth.

-After an often mild acute phase of a few weeks, with non-specific symptoms such as fever, body aches, rashes, diarrhoea, and vomiting, most people will go for a long time without showing any signs of the disease, people may be unaware they have the illness.
+After an often mild acute phase of a few weeks – with non-specific symptoms such as fever, body aches, rashes, diarrhoea and vomiting – most people will go a long time without showing any signs of the disease, and are often unaware they have the illness.
 An estimated 30% to 40% of infected people will eventually develop symptomatic forms of the disease, including cardiac alterations and/or enlargement of the colon and oesophagus, which can incapacitate and frequently result in death.

-Estimated number of people living with Chagas disease (2010 data)
+Estimated number of people living with Chagas disease